susanBuck/notes/01_CSS_Basics/01_Intro.md

 ## Internal CSS

-In the above method we were *inline* CSS (we were writing it inline with the HTML), which works, but an even better way is to separate your CSS from the HTML.
+In the above method we were using *inline* CSS (we were writing it inline with the HTML), which works, but an even better way is to separate your CSS from the HTML.

 Internal CSS is placed in the `<head>` of your HTML document.